Swedens polar specialist since 1999 +46 31-333 17 30 info@polar-quest.com

 In Svalbard, nature reigns supreme, requiring flexible itineraries.
 That's what makes it so exciting; no two days or trips are the same.
 In this blog post, we invite you to join us on an expedition day with M/S Quest, where we share some memorable moments from our recent trip.
-The ice-white spring showed its very best side, offering amazing Zodiac cruises and unforgettable animal encounters.
-You also get a unique insight into life on board, which is a big part of the adventure.
+The ice-white spring revealed its very best side, offering amazing Zodiac cruises and unforgettable wildlife encounters.
+You'll also get a unique insight into life on board – an essential part of the adventure.

-At 07.15, we are awakened by the cheerful voice of the expedition leader on the loudspeaker.
-He announces that we have a marvellous day to look forward to and that breakfast will be served soon.
-The sun's rays sneak through the gap in the blackout curtains.
-Since it is May and we are in the realm of the midnight sun, where it has been light all night, the sleep mask has helped keep it dark.
-When the curtains open, a stunning view of snow-capped mountain peaks against a clear blue sky unfolds, like a painting.
-It is almost hard to comprehend that we are here – in a world that appears calm and silent on the surface, yet hides an unpredictable wilderness far from human civilization.
+At 07:15, we are awakened by the cheerful voice of the expedition leader over the loudspeaker.
+He announces that we have a marvellous day ahead and that breakfast will be served shortly.
+Sunlight sneaks through the gap in the blackout curtains.
+Since it’s May and we’re in the realm of the midnight sun – where it has been light all night – a sleep mask has helped keep the darkness in.

 We have been told that Arctic foxes are often seen around the bird cliff, but usually later in the season.
 But just as we are about to leave the bird cliff, we spot one.
 It stands watching from a snow-covered little rock, in grey-white fur, as a symbol of the ongoing change from spring-winter to summer.